jourquin/Nodus/README.md

 - 7.0 - November 2017: First open source version of Nodus.
 - 7.1 - November 2018: Upgrade to Groovy 2.5.x.
+- 7.2 - February 2020: Upgrade to Groovy 3.x

+See the [change log](changelog.md) for a detailed build history.

 ## Install and use